JayfonLin/log/README.md

-# log
+# logging
-A generic log tool
+A generic logging tool